 Raster TAB files are used to store control points, a coordinate system, and user attributes.

 The control points represent georeferencing information for the raster.
-When reading this information, FME will attempt to determine if these control points represent the extents of the raster (that is, they occur at the corners of the raster) or if they are Ground Control Points (GCPs), and apply this information accordingly.
+When reading this information, FME will attempt to determine if these control points represent the extents of the raster (that is, they occur at the corners of the raster), or if they are Ground Control Points (GCPs), and then apply this information accordingly.

 Information in TAB files will be given more precedence than information in the raster dataset.
 For example, if the TAB file stores georeferencing information that is different than that from the source dataset, it is the TAB file georeferencing that will be applied to the raster.
 If this is not desired, a simple workaround is simply to move or rename the TAB file so it will not be read by the format reader

 Note: Readers that read both world and TAB files will give more precedence to the world file.